q231950/Game-of-Life/Readme.md

 # Rules

-- Any live cell with fewer than 2 live neighbours dies of underpopulation
+- Any populated cell with fewer than 2 live neighbours becomes unpopulated because of underpopulation
-- Any live cell with more than 3 live neighbours dies of overpopulation
+- Any populated cell with more than 3 populated neighbours becomes unpopulated because of overpopulation
-- Any live cell with 2 or 3 live neighbours survives
+- Any populated cell with 2 or 3 live neighbours stays populated
-- Any dead cell with exactly 3 neighbors becomes alive
+- Any unpopulated cell with exactly 3 populated neighbors becomes populated